May 30, 2021 By College Ave Student Loans

 No matter which approach you choose, it’s important to make sure you’re making your minimum monthly payments for each loan on time.
-Most lenders also give you a interest rate discount for enrolling in automatic payments.
+Most lenders also give you an interest rate discount for enrolling in automatic payments.

 Subsidized vs. Unsubsidized Loans: Which to Pay Off First?

+There are two types of federal student loans: subsidized and unsubsidized.
+Subsidized loans are designed to help students who can demonstrate a financial need.
+They often have more favorable repayment terms.
+Unsubsidized loans are available to undergraduate and graduate students with or without demonstrated financial need.
 If you have a mix of both unsubsidized loans and subsidized loans, you’ll want to focus on paying off the unsubsidized loans with the highest interest rates first, and then the subsidized loans with high-interest rates next.
 Once these are paid off, move on to unsubsidized loans with lower interest rates.
 Subsidized loans that have the lowest interest rates will cost you less overall, so these should be saved for last.

 Subsidized student loans do not accrue interest while enrolled in college at least half-time or during deferment periods.
 Unsubsidized student loans, on the other hand, charge interest during in-school, deferment, and grace periods.
 How much interest you’re charged and how it accrues over time plays an important role in prioritizing which student loans to pay off first.